A Simultaneous Approach for Training Neural Differential-Algebraic Systems of Equations: Computational experiments

 \subsubsection{Effect of Lyapunov-based path constraints}

-We now demonstrate how including physically-motivated algebraic constraints, such as the enforcing the descent of the Lyapunov function in \eqref{eq:ode_pop}, can significantly improve a learned hybrid model, especially in cases where little data is available.
+We now demonstrate how including physically-motivated path constraints, such as the enforcing the descent of the Lyapunov function in \eqref{eq:ode_pop}, can significantly improve a learned hybrid model, especially in cases where little data are available.
 In Fig. \ref{fig:pop_states_lyap}, the trajectories of two models fitted with our approach are plotted, one with and one without the path constraint.
 Including the constraint leads to a model which has much improved generalization capabilities, as shown by the phase plot produced by the two learned models in Fig. \ref{fig:pop_lyap_stream}.
 Without including the constraint, the descent property of the learned model is clearly violated (\ref{fig:pop_V_lyap}).
 This example is perhaps slightly contrived, as knowing the Lyapunov function is unlikely in cases where the system dynamics themselves are not fully known.
 However, this case study succinctly demonstrates the flexibility of the simultaneous approach in dealing with non-trivial constraints.
 In this example, we used a neural network with two hidden layers, each with 10 neurons using the $\tanh$ activation function.
-For the orthogonal collocation transformations, we used 30 finite elements with Lagrange-Radau polynomials and $K=3$ collocation points.
-Other parameters were set at $\lambda_s {=} 1, \lambda_r{=}10^{-2}$ and $N_{\text{init}} {=} 6000$.